Health Walking in Norfolk

 Please note: Walk leaders do not take responsibility for assisting adults on the walks.
 If you need assistance for the walk please come with another responsible adult, and ensure you’ve filled in the Carer Responsibility Form in advance.

 For solo walking trails, check out the Norfolk trails website.

 For details on accessible walks around Norfolk to take on solo or with a friend or carer, check out our On The Move Outdoors section.

 West Norfolk Walks

 If you are living in West Norfolk and want to join the Walking for Health programme, these will be recommencing in May.
 Click here for the website and more information.
-In the meantime, you can download the files below and complete them in advance.

 Central Norfolk Walks

 The walks are offered most days of the week and are led by trained leaders who will greet you and explain any safety points to be aware of during the walk.
 They offer a range of walks in East Broadland, Norwich City and also South Norfolk.
 They are graded to suit most ability levels.